GitHub integration

 OpenProject work packages will directly display information from GitHub in a separate tab.

-The tab shows all PRs linked to a work package with their corresponding status (e.g. ‘Open’ or ‘Merged’) as well as the state (e.g. ‘success’ or ‘queued’) of the GitHub actions configured to run for a PR.
+The GitHub tab shows all PRs linked to a work package with their corresponding statuses (e.g. ‘Open’ or ‘Merged’) as well as the state (e.g. ‘success’ or ‘queued’) of the GitHub actions configured to run for a PR.
 PRs and work packages are in an n:m relationship, so a work package can be linked to multiple PRs and a PR can be linked to multiple work packages.

 - first referenced (usually when opened)